Wanbicoi/next-shop/README.md

 - Supabase
 - Vercel
 - Font Awesome Icons
-- Josefin Sans Google Font
+- Josefin Sans Google Font.

 ## How to use